SmilyOrg/tw5-monaco/README.md

 ## Features

 A lot of the out-of-the-box features of Monaco already work well.

-This includes syntax highlighting for select languages (HTML, JS, Markdown), advanced multiselections and editing, scrollbar minimap, word and language autocompletion, etc.
+* Syntax highlighting and formatting for [TiddlyWiki](#TiddlyWiki) wikitext, HTML, JS, Markdown
+* Advanced multiselections and editing
+* Scrollbar minimap
+* Tiddler autocompletion
+* Hover tooltips with tiddler contents

 ## Limitations

 * **Online only**.
 The Monaco editor source itself will be loaded remotely from `unpkg.com`, so editing while offline isn't possible at this point.
-* **No wikitext syntax highlighting**.
-Monaco does not support this by default, but I'm hoping being able to integrate directly with the [TiddlyWiki](#TiddlyWiki) parser would be interesting.
 * **No configuration**.
 Yet?
+* **Highlighting heuristics**.
+Wikitext highlighting might not always be accurate due to missing [TiddlyWiki](#TiddlyWiki) parser text ranges.